mjordan/tutorial_on_updating_using_workbench/README.md

 # We should all use the same GID for this exercise.
 google_sheets_gid: 609339107
 ```

+Note that we are only replacing the file, not the entire media.
+This file remains a "thumbnail" image due to its media having that Islandora Media Use value.
+If we wanted to add a thumbnail media to a node that didn't have one, we would use a `add_media` task.

 ## Bonus on-your-own (or with-a-partner) exercises